Pierre-Auguste Renoir

 "No Renoirs sold here.
 Beware the dog."

-Pierre-Auguste Renoir said, when he was painting flowers, he was able to paint
+Pierre-Auguste Renoir said when he was painting flowers, he could paint,

 “freely and boldly without the mental effort he made with a model.”